jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ```

 ## Introduction
-In this CTF challenge, we were given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
+In this CTF challenge, i was given a text file named "cyphertext" which needed to be decrypted to obtain the flag.
 </br>This document details the steps taken to decrypt the text file and my line of thought.

 ## Permissions and File Analysis